midhunkalarikkal/FullDomain/Notes/React.md

 ### `Shadow` DOM ###
 ====================
-The **Shadow DOM** is a web standard that allows developers to encapsulate a section of the DOM and its styles.
-It creates a separate, isolated DOM tree within an element, preventing the styles and scripts inside the shadow DOM from affecting the main DOM or other parts of the page.
-This isolation ensures that the internal structure is hidden from the global document styling and scripting, making it useful for creating reusable and maintainable web components.
+A browser feature that allows developers to encapsulate the DOM and CSS of a component.
+This means the styles and structure of a component are isolated from the rest of the page.

-- **Use Case**: Shadow DOM is commonly used in frameworks like Web Components to encapsulate custom elements and their styles.
-- **Example**: A `video` element in HTML uses the shadow DOM to manage its built-in controls.
+Purpose: Encapsulation and style scoping for custom elements or components.

+Key Features:
+Isolates styles and DOM structure.
+Prevents CSS from leaking in or out of the shadow boundary.
+Used in Web Components.

 ### Actual DOM ###